-Sara Pantuliano has in-depth knowledge of issues relating to Syria and counter-terrorism legislation.
-She is also available to comment, in particular, on political transitions, aid worker security and negotiations with armed groups.
+Sara Pantuliano has in-depth knowledge of countries including Sudan, South Sudan and Syria.
+She is available to comment, in particular, on humanitarian crises, political transitions, aid worker security, counter-terrorism legislation and negotiations with armed groups.
 Sara has appeared in BBC TV, Al Jazeera, New York Times, USA Today, RFI (France), CBC (Canada), Sky News, AFT, Reuters, Sudan Vision, and The Nation (Kenya), among others.
-Her blog posts have been published widely.
+Her op-eds and blogs have been published widely.

 Contact this member of staff